 - Minor in Computer Science

-The School of Music, Theatre & Dance offers two Minors open to students in LSA:
+The School of Music, Theatre & Dance offers four minors

 The School of Social Work offers a minor in Community Action and Social Change (CASC).